IssueTrak/coding-standards/csharp_coding_standards.md

 19. Place Parameter *attribute* declarations inline with the parameter.
 20. If in doubt, always err on the side of clarity and consistency.

+## 3.2 Regions

-## 3.2 Code Commenting
+## 3.3 Code Commenting

-21. All comments should be written in the same language, be grammatically correct, and contain appropriate punctuation.
+1. All comments should be written in the same language, be grammatically correct, and contain appropriate punctuation.
-22. Use // or /// but never /* … */
+2. Use // or /// but never /* … */
-23. Do not “flowerbox” comment blocks.
+3. Do not “flowerbox” comment blocks.
 	- Example:
 	```
 	// ***************************************
 	// Comment block
 	// ***************************************
 	```
-24. Use inline-comments to explain assumptions, known issues, and algorithm insights.
+4. Use inline-comments to explain assumptions, known issues, and algorithm insights.
-25. Do not use inline-comments to explain obvious code.
+5. Do not use inline-comments to explain obvious code.
 Well written code is self documenting.
-26. Only use comments for bad code to say “fix this code” – otherwise remove, or rewrite the code!
+6. Only use comments for bad code to say “fix this code” – otherwise remove, or rewrite the code!
-27. Include comments using Task-List keyword flags to allow comment-filtering.
+7. Include comments using Task-List keyword flags to allow comment-filtering.
 	- Example:
 	```
 	// TODO: Place Database Code Here
 	// UNDONE: Removed P\Invoke Call due to errors
 	// HACK: Temporary fix until able to refactor
 	```
-28. Always apply C# comment-blocks (///) to *public*, *protected*, and *internal* declarations.
+8. Always apply C# comment-blocks (///) to *public*, *protected*, and *internal* declarations.
-29. Only use C# comment-blocks for documenting the API.
+9. Only use C# comment-blocks for documenting the API.
-30. Always include `<summary>` comments.
+10. Always include `<summary>` comments.
 Include `<param>`, `<return>`, and `<exception>` comment sections where applicable.
-31. Include `<see cref=””/>` and `<seeAlso cref=””/>` where possible.
+11. Include `<see cref=””/>` and `<seeAlso cref=””/>` where possible.
-32. Always add **CDATA** tags to comments containing code and other embedded markup in order to avoid encoding issues.
+12. Always add **CDATA** tags to comments containing code and other embedded markup in order to avoid encoding issues.
 	- Example:
 	```